jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

-####Reserve a buffer for other rule elements.
+####Reserve a buffer for other rule clauses.

-The maximum length of the bounding_box element can be specified by using the '-m ###' parameter.
-The main purpose of this parameter is to reserve rule value characters for addition rule elements.
+The maximum length of the bounding_box clauses can be specified by using the '-m ###' parameter.
+The main purpose of this parameter is to reserve rule value characters for addition rule clauses.
 It can also be used to affect how many bounding_box claused get ORed together.
 For example the average bounding_box operator requires about 60 characters (and 67 for profile_bounding_box Oerators).
 In the following example the 'base rule' element is specified as 'flood OR storm OR rain' for another 25 characters.
 So if you wanted one bounding_box clause per rule you could force that result by setting the maximum length of the genereated rules to 100 characaters:

 -m 100